Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 Cost Factor Reactive (Break-Fix) Proactive (Scheduled)

-Purchase price Individual at full price + rush premium Bulk at volume discount (10–20% off)
+Purchase price Individual units at full price + rush premium Bulk orders at volume discount (10–20% off)

-Biomed call-out $75–$150 per troubleshooting call Dramatically reduced
+Biomed call-out $75–$150 per troubleshooting call (many turn out to be worn accessories) Dramatically reduced — fresh accessories eliminate most accessory-related calls

-Monitor downtime 15–60 min per incident Minimal (during planned PM windows)
+Monitor downtime 15–60 min per incident while sourcing replacement Minimal — replacements done during planned PM windows

-False alarm burden Up to 40% more false alarms Fresh accessories = fewer alarms, 30–45 min saved/shift/bed
+False alarm burden Degraded accessories generate up to 40% more false alarms Fresh accessories = fewer alarms, saving 30–45 min nursing time per shift per bed

 Total savings 15–25% lower total cost of ownership

 💡 Implementation Tip: Align accessory replacement with your monitor preventive maintenance schedule.
-When Biomed performs annual PM, replace leadwires and inspect all accessories simultaneously.
+When Biomed performs annual PM (see patient monitor troubleshooting for common PM checks), replace leadwires and inspect all accessories simultaneously.
+This avoids additional labor costs and ensures everything is fresh at the same time.

 How to Build Your Facility's Replacement Program